qiskit-community/adapt-aqc/docs/running_options_explained.md

 **What problem it aims to solve:** \
 This heuristic is meant to reflect that, given a pair of qubits (a, b) was recently acted on, the depth of the compiled solution will increase if _either_ a or b are acted on in a new layer.
-Previously, the "pair" option was the only type of reuse priority in ISL, leading often to solutions where successive layers might act on pairs (a, a+1), (a+1, a+2), (a+2, a+3)...
+Previously, the "pair" option was the only type of reuse priority in ADAPT-AQC, leading often to solutions where successive layers might act on pairs (a, a+1), (a+1, a+2), (a+2, a+3)...
 These branch-like structures significantly increase the depth of the solution.

 ## rotosolve_frequency

 **What is it:** \
-The main optimisation algorithms used by ISL are the Rotoselect and Rotosolve algorithms, more details of which can be found at https://quantum-journal.org/papers/q-2021-01-28-391/.
+The main optimisation algorithms used by ADAPT-AQC are the Rotoselect and Rotosolve algorithms, more details of which can be found at https://quantum-journal.org/papers/q-2021-01-28-391/.
 Put simply, the Roto algorithms use sequential optimisation.
 Given a set of $L$ parameterised gates, the procedure works by fixing $L-1$ of the gates and varying the remaining one to minimise the cost function.